drmingdrmer/raft-rejoin-bug/raft-rs-replication-bug.md

 }
 ```

-Include the generation in messages and validate it on responses.
-This is lighter weight than solution 1 but requires careful generation management.
+Include the generation in messages and validate it when responses arrive.
+This is lighter weight than solution 1, but you need to carefully manage the generation lifecycle.

 ### Solution 3: Stricter Log Validation